777uliahshafar/dotfiles/readme.md

+*Start*:
-*Start*: Change keyboard key for Caps Lock to escape mode.
+* Change keyboard key for Caps Lock to escape mode.
 Go to System Preference -> keyboard -> Keyboard tab -> Modify Key -> Caps Lock to Esc.
+* Add keyboard shortcut to move window to left or right side.
+Go to App shortcut in keyboard, add shortcut with title **Move Window to Left Side of Screen*.

 # Setting up VIM as text editor